UH System Policies and Procedures

-1. Executive Vice President for Academic Affairs – The Executive Vice President for Academic Affairs is the lead institutional officer responsible for developing and implementing the University’s data governance program.
-Authority and responsibility resides with the Executive Vice President for Academic Affairs on policy and system (multi-campus) issues.
+1. Vice President for Academic Planning and Policy – The lead institutional officer responsible for developing and implementing the University’s data governance program.
+Authority and responsibility resides with the Vice President for Academic Planning and Policy on policy and system (multi-campus) issues.

-2. Vice President for Information Technology and Chief Information Officer – The Vice President for Information Technology and Chief Information Officer is responsible for setting and enforcing standards and guidelines for data management technologies and systems related to computing infrastructures, data processing performance, data delivery and integration, data architectures and structures, metadata repositories, and access control mechanisms.
+2. Vice President for Information Technology and Chief Information Officer – The officer responsible for setting and enforcing standards and guidelines for data management technologies and systems related to computing infrastructures, data processing performance, data delivery and integration, data architectures and structures, metadata repositories, and access control mechanisms.
 The Vice President for Information Technology and Chief Information Officer has custodial authority over centralized Institutional Data Systems, including the student, financial, and human resources databases.

 The DGC’s charges are to: